-You will usually have to pay a penalty if you file after the deadline, or if you pay late.
+You’ll usually have to pay the penalty if you file after the deadline or pay late.
 However, you can appeal against a penalty if you have a reasonable excuse.

-You will be fined £100 if your tax return is up to three months late or if you pay your tax bill late.
-You will have to pay more if it is later and you will be charged interest on late payments.
+Expect a fine of £100 if your tax return is up to three months late or if you pay your tax bill late.
+You will have to pay more if it is later, and HMRC will charge interest on late payments.

-Nick adds: “Filing late also increases the chances of HMRC taking a closer look at your return.
-So complete the form as early as possible to avoid stress and a missed deadline.
+Nick Levine adds: “Filing late also increases the chances of HMRC taking a closer look at your return.
+So, complete the form as early as possible to avoid stress and a missed deadline.
 If you expect to miss a tax payment deadline, contact [HMRC] immediately.